 Networks and surroundings

-The ‘Spaces of opportunity’ theme is about how people move through a service - quite literally, in the case of entrance ways, rooms and corridors; and more metaphorically, in the networks, pathways and 'service eco-systems' that we create, to come to any service by, and to move on to.
+The broader ‘Spaces of opportunity’ theme is about how people move through a service - quite literally, in the case of entrance ways, rooms and corridors; and more metaphorically, in the networks, pathways and 'service eco-systems' that we create, to come to any service by, and to move on to.
+Here we address specifically working with the wider environment, outside the service.

 Networks and surroundings*